rpng/Microstrain-3DM-GX3-35/README.md

 # microstrain_3dm_gx3_35

-* IMU driver for the Microstrain 3DM-GX3®-35.
+* A ROS driver for the Microstrain 3DM-GX3®-35 implementing MIP protocol.
-* GPS driver is also included here (under development).
+* Driver for GPS component is also included here (under development).
-* Implementing MIP protocol communication.
 * Built with ROS indigo on Ubuntu 14.04 LTS
 * Original package got from https://github.com/udrg/microstrain_comm